-St. Francis and Pope Francis: Prayer, Poverty, and Joy
+St. Francis and Pope Francis: Prayer, Poverty, and Joy in Jesus

 "Today, in the name of St Francis, I say to you: I have neither gold nor silver to give you, but something far more precious, the Gospel of Jesus." - Pope Francis